Salt: myths, legends, superstitions and other historical (unverified) data

 - OR discreetly sprinkle salt behind unwanted guest/s as they leave.
 Make sure they don’t look back and see you.

-- Spilled oil in the kitchen: many believed in its power to drive away and exorcise evil spirits by sprinkling it on spilled cooking oil.
+- Spilled oil in the kitchen: drive away and exorcise evil spirits by sprinkling salt on spilled cooking oil.

 - Salt and fishermen: if one were to sprinkle a little salt on a fisherman it would bring him luck.
 Avoiding their eyes.